My photo taken at the Luna Theater in Lowell, Massachusetts.

 Since 2008 there have been four major movies filmed in Lowell, Massachusetts.
 The first two were actually filmed in 2008 and were almost entirely filmed in the city.
 The last two were filmed in 2017.
 The idea to do this blog stemmed from when I happened to see Ricky Gervais on the set of his new movie, and shortly after that, I saw Mark Wahlberg for a fleeting second on the set of his movie on a street off of Lincoln Parkway.
 The first section lists the four movies, with their trailers, the second section covers each of the movies, and the last has a lot of miscellaneous.

-The four movies, with titles and links to their trailer are:
+The five movies, with titles and links to their trailer or information, are:

 The Invention of Lying